Blog

 The original specification, to produce one off chess boards using a variety of themes that could then be customised with images and text specific to each order, did get simplified, but the end result of the boards produced were absolutely stunning.

-Produced using multiple layers made up of white ink, colour, and clear coating in various positions and layers, the boards had an amazing, tactile finish once completed.
-An additional option with the multiple layers of clear coat is that different areas of a print can have matte or gloss finishes.
+Produced using multiple layers of white ink and full colour prints, with the addition of multiple layers of clear coating in various positions, the boards had an amazing finish once completed.
+An additional option with the multiple layers of clear coating is that different areas of a print can have matte or gloss finishes, and be raised in a number of profiles and heights.

-The photos really don’t do them justice, and of course do now show just how tactile the results were, completely surpassed both our own and our client’s expectations.
+The photos really don’t do the finished boards justice, and certainly do not show just how tactile the raised marquetry designs were, completely surpassing both our client’s and our own expectations.

 Tips on Preparing Artwork for Print